-Delegation of authority - The Director of Finance and Administrative Services has delegated management responsibility for the City's investment program to the Director of Finance who has designated day to day management responsibility to investment officers under the supervision of the City's Treasury Services Director.
+Delegation of authority - The City Finance Director and Office of City Finance has delegated management responsibility for the City's investment program to the Director of Finance who has designated day to day management responsibility to investment officers under the supervision of the City's Treasury Services Director.
 No persons may engage in an investment transaction except as provided under the terms of the City Statement of Investment Policy and the procedures established therein.

 Fair value of pooled investments - The City reports investments at fair value and categorizes its fair value measurements within the fair value hierarchy established by GASB Statement No. 72, Fair Value Measurement and Application.
 Fair value of the City's pooled investments fluctuates with changes in interest rates and the underlying size of the pooled investment portfolio.
-To mitigate interest rate risk in the City's pooled investments to maturity and manages its maturities to ensure sufficient monthly cash flow to meet its liquidity requirements.
+To mitigate interest rate risk in the City's pooled investment portfolio, the City typically holds its investments to maturity and manages its maturities to ensure sufficient monthly cash flow to meet its liquidity requirements.

-As of December 31, 2023, the City held \$406.4 million on deposit in the Washington State LGIP managed by the Office of the Washington State Treasurer.
+As of December 31, 2024 and 2023, the City held \$468.3 million and \$406.4 million, respectfully on deposit in the Washington State LGIP managed by the Office of the Washington State Treasurer.
 The City's investments in the LGIP are reported at amortized cost which approximates fair value.
 It is overseen by the Office of the State Treasurer, the State Finance Committee, the Local Government Investment Pool Advisory Committee, and the Washington State Auditor's Office.

-The City reports its investments at fair value and categorizes its fair value measurements within the fair value hierarchy established by U.S. GAAP.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction amongst market participants at the measurement date (an exit price).
 Fair value is a market-based measurement for a particular asset or liability based on assumptions that market participants would use in pricing the asset or liability.
 Such assumptions include observable and unobservable inputs of market data, as well as assumptions about risk and the risk inherent in the inputs to the valuation technique.